Cairo Historical Sites

 5. Walk around the Al-Darb al-Ahmar District

-Visit Al-Darb al-Ahmar, a district within Islamic Cairo that tends to be quieter and more off the beaten track, colorful with street life and awash with stunning examples of Mamluk and Ottoman architecture. this district is perfect for deeper Cairo walking tours.
+Visit Al-Darb al-Ahmar, a district within Islamic Cairo that tends to be quieter and more off the beaten track, colorful with street life and awash with stunning examples of Mamluk and Ottoman architecture.
 Gems such as the Mosque of Sultan Barquq, an architectural masterpiece built during the Mamluk era, hide in plain sight.
 The area hosts beautiful Ottoman-style houses and calm courtyards, which most tourists overlook.

 6. Visit the Tombs of Mamluks